rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 what it has computed before sending the Client Hello.

 This description greatly oversimplifies all the details.
-The reader is encouraged to at least skim [RFC 8446](https://www.rfc-editor.org/rfc/rfc8446.txt) to apreciate the complexity of the protocol.
+The reader is encouraged to at least skim [RFC 8446](https://www.rfc-editor.org/rfc/rfc8446.txt) to appreciate the complexity of the protocol.

 TLS 1.2 used to have a fairly elaborate dance between client and server to establish the connection.